Multivariate Submodular Optimization: Introduction

-For a family of feasible sets $S\in\F$ on a finite ground set $V$ we consider the following broad class of submodular optimization (SO) problems:
+We consider the following broad class of submodular optimization (SO) problems:

-where $f$ is a submodular set function on $V$.
-We call these two problems the ``primitives'' associated with $\F$.
-There has been an impressive recent stream of activity around these problems for various set families $\F$.
-We explore the connections between these primitive problems and their multi-agent incarnations.
-In the {\em multi-agent (MA)} version, we have $k$ agents each of which has an associated submodular set function $f_{i}$, $i \in [k]$.
+where $f$ is a nonnegative submodular set function on a finite ground set $V$, and $\F \subseteq 2^V$ is a family of feasible sets.
+These problems have been well studied for a variety of set families $\F$.
+We explore the connections between these (single-agent) problems and their more general multivariate incarnations.
+In the {\em multivariate (MV)} version, we have $k$ agents and a ``joint'' multivariate nonnegative objective $f(S_1,S_2,\ldots,S_k)$ that captures some type of submodularity (i.e. diminishing returns) property (see Section \ref{sec:mv}).
 As before, we are looking for sets $S\in\F$, however, we now have a 2-phase task: the elements of $S$ must also be partitioned amongst the agents.
-Hence we have set variables $S_{i}$ and seek to optimize $\sum_{i}^{k}f_{i}(S_{i})$.
-This leads to the multi-agent submodular optimization (MASO) versions:
+Hence we have set variables $S_{i}$ and seek to optimize $f(S_1,S_2,\ldots,S_k)$.
+This leads to the multivariate submodular optimization (MVSO) versions: